PixelHalide/Cryptonite_Taskphase_Harsh/Perceiving_Permissions.md

 ## Permissions Setting Practice

-mostly the same thing, but we use = instead here, which makes it faster since we don't have to see the difference between the current and required permissions, just what's the requiredp permissions.
+mostly the same thing, but we use = instead here, which makes it faster since we don't have to see the difference between the current and required permissions, just what the required permissions are.
 ```
 chmod u=r,g=rw,o=x /challenge/pwn
 chmod u=,g=rwx,o=rw /challenge/pwn